skycoin/services/hardware-wallet/README.md

 ## Recompile the static library libTrezorCrypto.a

-The dependancy libTrezorCrypto.a can be recompiled from sources Add this line to the CFLAGS: "CFLAGS += -DUSE_BN_PRINT=1" Then run :
+The dependancy libTrezorCrypto.a can be recompiled from sources.

+Add this line to the CFLAGS: "CFLAGS += -DUSE_BN_PRINT=1" Then run :